1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-Diagnosis involves a combination of genetic testing for PRSS1, SPINK1, or CFTR mutations, blood work, imaging (CT or MRI), and a thorough review of your family history.
+It is diagnosed by a genetic test of PRSS1, SPINK1 or CFTR mutations, blood test, radiography (CT or MRI) and a minor study of your family history.

-What genes are associated with increased pancreatic cancer risk?
+What are the genes associated with the risk of pancreatic cancer?

 Related Blogs